Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Best for orienting at the start of a session' and gives alternative tools for other needs (hub_brief for deadline-sorted list, hub_get for in-depth project).
+The description explicitly says 'Best for orienting at the start of a session' and points users to hub_brief for deadline-sorted lists and hub_get for in-depth project views.
+This provides both the ideal use case and clear alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.